Developing Nebraska’s Next Generation of Research Leaders

 Faculty are invited to apply for the Research Leaders Program, and they may do so directly.
 Nomination is not a prerequisite for submitting an application.

-Applications for the 2020-2021 Research Leaders Program are due by 5 p.m. on Monday, May 18, 2020.
-Applicants must submit their contact information; a short statement of interest, vision and readiness; a letter of support; and a copy of their full curriculum vitae or resume (including complete publication and external funding records).
+Applications for the 2023-24 Research Leaders Program are due by 5 p.m. on Wednesday, May 31, 2023.
+Applicants must submit their contact information; a short statement of interest, vision and readiness; and a copy of their full curriculum vitae or resume (including complete publication and external funding records).

 Review Criteria and Selection Process